typpo/spacekit/README.md

 # spacekit

+Welcome to spacekit!
+This is a JavaScript library for creating interactive 3D space visualizations - whether of the Earth/moon system, solar system, or beyond.

+This library generalizes work that is currently used on [Asterank](http://www.asterank.com/), [Meteor Showers](https://www.meteorshowers.org/), [Ancient Earth](http://dinosaurpictures.org/ancient-earth), [and](http://www.ianww.com/ceres/) [many](http://www.asterank.com/exoplanets) [other](http://www.ianww.com/pluto/) [things](http://www.ianww.com/moonviz/) into a single open-source 3D engine for space that is both accurate and visually stunning.

 🚨 **This library is a work in progress and the API is subject to change!** 🚨

-A Javascript library for 3D space visualizations - Earth/moon system, solar system, and beyond...

-The intent of this library is to generalize my work on [Asterank](http://www.asterank.com/), [Meteor Showers](https://www.meteorshowers.org/), [Ancient Earth](http://dinosaurpictures.org/ancient-earth), [and](http://www.ianww.com/ceres/) [many](http://www.asterank.com/exoplanets) [other](http://www.ianww.com/pluto/) [things](http://www.ianww.com/moonviz/) into a single open-source 3D engine for space that is both accurate and visually stunning.

 # Dependencies

-Production:
+You'll need to include the following dependencies in production:

   - THREE.js
   - THREE.js TrackballControls
   - Stats.js (optional)

-Additional development dependencies:

-  - Python
+If you want to contribute to this project, you will also need to install Python (2.7 or 3).

 # Running an Example

-Running `./server.sh` will start a basic Python webserver.  http://localhost:8000/examples/simple.html will load a simple example.
+Running `./server.sh` will start a basic Python webserver.
+Go to http://localhost:8001/examples/simple.html to load a simple example.

-If you're making changes to the code and working with an example (or anything that uses the `build/` outputs), run `yarn build` or `yarn build:watch` to continuously update the bundle.
+If you're making changes to the code, run `yarn build` to update the build outputs.  `yarn build:watch` will continuously watch for your changes and update the build.

 # Usage

-See the examples directory for full usage examples.
-For now, here's some example code that will build an interactive visualization of the sun, Earth, and Mars:
+See the [examples](https://github.com/typpo/spacekit/tree/master/examples) directory for full usage examples.
+For now, here's some example code that will build an interactive visualization of a couple planets:

 ```
 // Create the visualization and put it in our div.